Tibet Permits and China Visa

 Please note that if you do not book any tour from us, we can not help you get the permits.
-No travel agency can provide "permit-only" service.
+No travel agency can provide a permit-only service.
 Below you can find a note from Lonely Planet:

 Important Issues about Tibet Travel Permit

 1. All kinds of people can get Tibet to permit through a travel agency except diplomats, journalists, and government officials who should travel to Tibet under the arrangement by the Foreign Affairs Office of Tibet Government.

 2. After having a permit, a travel agency could buy you the air tickets, and you can pass the check-in at the airport and the checkpoint reroute with the permit.

 3. Only the guide could hold the permit after you establish yourself on Tibet land.
 You are not allowed to bring with it and travel to anywhere you want because except Lhasa you need another permit named as “Aliens’ Permit”.
 Otherwise, if you are stopped by the police you will be sent out of Tibet or have trouble politically and economically.
 Furthermore, the travel agency which helped to get you the permit will also be in trouble.